theory/justatheory/content/post/past/db/pg/enforce-set-of-values.md

 ```

 Not as straight-forward as updating the lookup table, and much less efficient
-(because PostgreSQL must validate that existing rows don’t violate the
+(because PostgreSQL must validate that existing rows don't violate the
 constraint before committing the constraint).
-But it’s pretty simple and at
+But it's pretty simple and at
-least doesn’t require the entire table be `UPDATE`d as with enums.
+least doesn't require the entire table be `UPDATE`d as with enums.
 For
 occasional changes to the value list, a table scan is not a bad tradeoff.
 And of
-course, once that’s done, it just works:
+course, once that's done, it just works:

 ``` postgres
 INSERT INTO eye_colors VALUES ('hazel');